The Best Treatments for Hyperpigmentation

 Hyperpigmentation causes patches of skin to become darker than the surrounding skin.
-The medical condition is generally harmless, and with the right hyperpigmentation treatment, an individual can quickly and safely address this issue.
+But, the condition is generally harmless.
+And, with the right treatment, the condition can quickly and safely be addressed.

 What Is Hyperpigmentation?

 Hyperpigmentation occurs due to an increase in melanin in the body.
-Melanin is a dark biological pigment that determines a person’s skin and hair color, and the body increases its production of melanin due to pregnancy, Addison’s disease (a disorder that prevents the adrenal glands from producing sufficient hormones) or other medical conditions.
+Melanin is a dark biological pigment that determines a person’s skin and hair color.
+The body increases its production of melanin due to pregnancy, Addison’s disease (a disorder that prevents the adrenal glands from producing sufficient hormones), or other medical conditions.

-Hyperpigmentation commonly affects skin on the face, arms and legs.
-In some instances, hyperpigmentation occurs after an injury or skin inflammation; in these cases, hyperpigmentation may affect skin on any portion of the body.
+Pigmentation can cover large portions of the body or occur in small patches.
+Those dealing with pigmentation can experience skin discoloration on the face, arms, and legs.
+In some instances, the condition occurs after an injury or skin inflammation and can affect skin on any portion of the body.

 Sun exposure and inflammation are the two biggest risk factors associated with hyperpigmentation.
-In either instance, people may experience increased melanin production that leads to hyperpigmentation.
-Other risk factors associated with hyperpigmentation include:
+In either instance, people can experience increased melanin production that causes skin discoloration.
+Other risk factors associated with the condition include:

-- Dark Skin: People with darker skin are more prone than others to hyperpigmentation.
+Dark Skin: People with dark skin are more prone than others to hyperpigmentation.

-- Drugs: Certain drugs increase a person’s sensitivity to sunlight.
+Drugs: Certain drugs can increase a person’s sensitivity to sunlight.

-- Skin Trauma: A skin burn or wound may lead to hyperpigmentation.
+Skin Trauma: A skin burn or wound can lead to discoloration.

-An individual who understands the risk factors associated with hyperpigmentation is better equipped than others to address this condition in its early stages.
-Plus, this individual can work with a dermatologist to identify the root cause of his or her hyperpigmentation and review different hyperpigmentation treatment options.
+Understanding the risk factors associated with hyperpigmentation is key to address the condition in its early stages.
+So, if skin discoloration occurs, visit a dermatologist.
+At this point, the dermatologist can determine if a patient is dealing with hyperpigmentation and review different treatment options.

 How Do I Get Rid of Pigmentation on My Face?

-In addition to the aforementioned hyperpigmentation treatments, many at-home options are available to address hyperpigmentation, including:
+In addition to the aforementioned hyperpigmentation treatments, many at-home options are available to address pigmentation on the face, including:

 Aloe vera helps heal wounds and relieve sunburns.
-In a 2012 study, researchers found that aloe vera lightens the skin and provides a non-toxic hyperpigmentation treatment.
-In certain instances, doctors recommend applying aloe vera to pigmented areas of the skin before bedtime, removing aloe vera with warm water in the morning and repeating this skincare regimen until the skin improves.
+In one study, researchers found that aloe vera lightens the skin and provides a non-toxic hyperpigmentation treatment.
+In certain instances, doctors recommend applying aloe vera to pigmented areas of the skin before bedtime, removing aloe vera with warm water in the morning, and repeating this skincare regimen until the skin improves.

 Licorice extract helps lighten dark spots and balance skin tone.
 It can be used as a topical solution applied via cotton swab.
 Or, some people use a licorice extract face mask.

-The benefits of black tea water to treat hyperpigmentation are reflected in a 2011 study of guinea pigs.
+The benefits of black tea water to treat pigmentation are reflected in a study of the skin of guinea pigs.
 In the study, researchers found that black tea water used twice a day, six days a week for four weeks helped reduce the appearance of dark spots on guinea pigs.

-None of the aforementioned at-home hyperpigmentation treatments offer any guarantees.
-To address hyperpigmentation, it often helps to consult with a dermatologist.
-Then, an individual and his or her dermatologist can explore ways to safely and effectively treat the different types of hyperpigmentation.
+None of the aforementioned at-home skin discoloration treatments offer any guarantees.
+To address hyperpigmentation, meeting with a dermatologist is ideal.
+Together, a patient and their dermatologist can explore ways to treat different types of hyperpigmentation.

 What Are the Different Types of Hyperpigmentation?